 The Power of Rest: Why Highly Sensitive People Need More Downtime

-Rest is a fundamental need for all humans, but for highly sensitive people (HSPs), it is especially crucial.
+Rest is a fundamental need for all humans, but for highly sensitive people, it is especially crucial.

-In this post, we will explore why rest is so important for HSPs, how to recognize when you need more of it, and practical ways to incorporate restorative practices into your daily life.
+In this article, we explore why rest is so important for Highly Sensitive People, how to recognize when you need more of it, and practical ways to incorporate restorative practices into your daily life.

 Research has shown that HSPs have a more reactive nervous system.
 This means that Highly Sensitive People process sensory input more deeply than others.